m-lopez/website/README.md

-# website
+# Files for the website

-my static website
+This repo contains files for my static website.